apache/flink-statefun/docs/content/docs/concepts/distributed_architecture.md

 ## Logical Co-location, Physical Separation

-A core principle of many Stream Processors is that application logic and the application state must be co-located.
+A core principle of many Stream Processors is that application logic, and the application state must be co-located.
 That approach is the basis for their out-of-the box consistency.
 Stateful Functions takes a unique approach to that by *logically co-locating* state and compute, but allowing to *physically separate* them.

   - *Logical co-location:* Messaging, state access/updates and function invocations are managed tightly together, in the same way as in Flink's DataStream API.
 State is sharded by key, and messages are routed to the state by key.
 There is a single writer per key at a time, also scheduling the function invocations.